rochacbruno/python-project-template/README.md

 A low dependency and really simple to start project template for Python Projects.

+See also [Flask-Project-Template](https://github.com/rochacbruno/flask-project-template/) for a full feature Flask project including database, API, admin interface, etc.

 ### HOW TO USE THIS TEMPLATE

 > **DO NOT FORK** this is meant to be used from **[Use this template](https://github.com/rochacbruno/python-project-template/generate)** feature.